emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * x \|\| y is concatenation of octet strings x and y
 * XOR is the bitwise exclusive OR operator
 * len(x) is the length of x in bits.
-* zeropad(x) right pads an octet string with zeroes x to a multiple of 128 bits
+* zeropad(x) right pads an octet string x with zeroes to a multiple of 128 bits
 * truncate(x, y) is the truncation operation.
 The first y bits of x are kept
 * n is the number of 128-bit chunks in zeropad(P)
 * m is the number of 128-bit chunks in zeropad(A)
 * POLYVAL is defined in {{RFC8452}}
 * LE32(x) is the little-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
-* A[y] is the 128-bit chunk y in the array A
+* A[y] is the 128-bit chunk number y in the array A
 * A[x:y] are the range of chunks x to y in the array A

 # Galois Counter Mode with Secure Short Tags {#GCM-SST}